actions-workshop/actions-workshop/docs/305-reusable-workflows.md

       - run: echo "Test result was ${{ needs.do-build-test.outputs.test_result }}"
 ```

-Manually execute the `CI Workflow` using the `Run workflow` button in the Actions tab.
-Notice how it calls the reusable workflow and passes in inputs.
+Commit and push both files.
+This should trigger the `Call CI Reusable Workflow`.
+Notice how it calls the reusable workflow, passes in inputs, and runs the steps inline with the rest of the workflow.

 > Tip: When calling a reusable workflow in the same repo, use the relative path (`./.github/workflows/...`).
 When calling from another repo, use: